 Our goal is to estimate the effect of the federal stimulus that was passed in response to the Covid-19 pandemic on government (employer) contributions to state and local pension funds.
 We focus on contributions rather than funding levels because funding levels reflect cumulative stocks that are primarily affected by investment performance, whereas contribution rates are flows dictated by the active decisions of policymakers and a function of funding discipline and budgetary pressures.
 Because federal aid was awarded non-randomly, we face several challenges in isolating its effect on pension contributions.
-First among them is that the allocation of federal aid may be endogenous, i.e. policymakers may have awarded more fiscal assistance to those states and localities that were facing greater outbreaks of Covid-19 and/or facing greater budgetary pressures.
-Insofar as the bills were intended to preserve employment, the aid may have been awarded disproportionately to regions facing greater job losses.
+First among them is that the allocation of federal aid may be endogenous.
+Policymakers may have awarded more fiscal assistance to those states and localities that were facing greater outbreaks of Covid-19 and/or facing greater budgetary pressures.
+In addition, insofar as the bills were intended to preserve employment, the aid may have been awarded disproportionately to regions facing greater job losses.
 This would generate a positive correlation between aid dollars and budgetary pressures, biasing downward any effect on pension contributions.
 Another concern is that governments receiving large amounts of federal aid may have been on different economic trajectories prior to the pandemic than governments receiving small amounts of aid.

-To address these concerns, we use an instrumental variables estimator and a differencein-differences (DiD) design.
+To address these concerns, we use a difference-in-difference (DiD) design and an instrumental variables estimator.
 The DiD design exploits temporal variation in pension contributions before and after the receipt of pandemic aid as well as differences in aid across governments.
 To model the varying levels of aid, we use a continuous treatment variable.
 We use several different methods to explore whether there were differences in the pre-treatment trajectories of governments that received more or less federal fiscal assistance.
 First, we present graphical evidence of the parallel trends assumption, and we formally test the difference in trends.
-Where appropriate, we include specifications with time trends to demonstrate the robustness of the results to different ways of modeling the pre-treatment period.
 Finally, we estimate placebos that look at the effect of pandemic aid in 2019, the year prior to the outbreak of the pandemic.